Diego Maradona has died in Argentina at the age of 60

-Diego Maradona, one of the greatest players in the history of the game, has died according to multiple reports from his homeland in Argentina.
+Diego Maradona, one of the greatest players in the history of the game, has died in his homeland of Argentina.

 Maradona, who just turned 60, had only recently left hospital after having successful surgery on his brain to remove a blood clot as he fell ill in October.